 This piece was sold as Iris despite there having been an entirely different previous (1960s) study by that very name.
 This is the only known instance of Cybis having used the exact same name for two different designs.
 This one is an non-limited edition measuring 5.75” high x 7.5” wide.
 It was introduced in 1988 at $425.

-This lovely blue morning glory was never released as a retail edition; this is the original artist’s proof created by Lynn Klockner Brown.
-It is 3.75″ high and according to the auctioneer’s description has “some losses and repair” to one of the flowers.
+This lovely Morning Glory was never released as a retail edition; this is the original artist’s proof created by Lynn Klockner Brown from her personal collection.
+It is 3.75″ high.

 A number of the post-1960 bird studies also incorporated a specific flower or plant in the design and the sculpture name.
 In addition to the iris-and-bobwhite and Wood Wren shown above, they were the Blue Headed Vireo with Lilac, Clematis with House Wren, Golden Crown Kinglets with Crab Apple, Golden Winged Warbler with Andromeda, Goldfinch with Violets, Hermit Thrush with Cranberry Cotoneaster, Kinglets on Pyracantha, and Nestling Bluebirds on Cockspur Hawthorn.
 All of these are illustrated in Cybis Later Birds.